Perth Stadium: Transport

 As the stadium is located on a peninsula with limited road access, the majority of visitors have to travel to and from the stadium primarily by public transport.
 The Public Transport Authority aims to have 83 percent of visitors use public transport.
 The six-platform Perth Stadium railway station and 22-stand Perth Stadium Bus Station located nearby are expected to serve an estimated 28,000 and 8,000 passengers respectively on event days.

 For events, 8,600 people typically walk and cycle across the Swan River via the Windan Bridge, and an additional 14,300 walk across the Matagarup Bridge which connects the stadium precinct with public transport and car parks in East Perth.
 There are 600 bicycle parking spots located around the stadium precinct.
 The stadium has 1,400 car parking bays, but they are reserved for staff, premium ticket holders and disability parking.
 A taxi rank is next to the stadium.

 A 96 m jetty was built near Matagarup Bridge and officially opened on 11 June 2018.
 The Burswood Jetty allows all public and commercial vessels to drop off or pick up patrons with a 15-minute time limit.
-The Little Ferry Co. operates a service which stops every wed-sun at the jetty, while Captain Cook Cruises operates cruise transfers to and from the jetty on event days.
+The Little Ferry Co. operates a service which operates Wednesday to Sunday to the jetty, while Captain Cook Cruises operates cruise transfers to and from the jetty on event days.